greatwall2704/gepa-ii-agent/README.md

 > **The easiest and most powerful way to use GEPA is within [DSPy](https://dspy.ai/), where the GEPA algorithm is directly available through the `dspy.GEPA` API.
 If you use DSPy for building your AI systems, you already have access to GEPA without special integration.**

 This repository provides the official implementation of the GEPA algorithm as proposed in the paper titled "GEPA: Reflective Prompt Evolution Can Outperform Reinforcement Learning" ([https://arxiv.org/abs/2507.19457](https://arxiv.org/abs/2507.19457)).
+In order to reproduce experiments from the GEPA paper, we provide a separate, [reproduction artifact](https://github.com/gepa-ai/gepa-artifact).

 ---